How does stamp duty work in Scotland?

 Unlike SDLT's flat rates, LBTT in Scotland is calculated on a progressive scale with different bands and rates, meaning the rate increases with the property price.

-Who has to pay LBTT in Scotland?
+Who is liable to pay LBTT in Scotland?

 Anyone purchasing residential property above a certain threshold, commercial property transactions, and bulk purchases of residential properties are liable to pay LBTT in Scotland.

-Are there LBTT exemptions or reliefs available?
+Are there any LBTT exemptions and reliefs available in Scotland?

 Yes, LBTT exemptions and reliefs are available in Scotland, including First-Time Buyer Relief, reliefs on new build homes, and special reliefs for charitable bodies and community transactions.